Reya-Labs/voltz-core/README.md

 The most important is `npm run check`, which will fix any formatting and linting issues and then run the entire codebase through the linter.
 You should always run this before merging any code into `main`.

+By default, we install a pre-push hook to run `npm run check` before each push.
+If you need to override this, you can pass the `--no-verify` flag:

+    git push -u origin my-fancy-branch --no-verify

 #### Linting

 * `npm run lint` - Lint the entire codebase.